 Back-End Developers are also responsible for ensuring that the code across the site is clean, efficient, and SEO-friendly so that it can be quickly and easily crawled and interpreted by search engines like Google.
 They’re also expected to have an in-depth knowledge of popular coding languages such as PHP, Ruby, SQL, and Python.

 Full Stack Developers

-Hiring a full stack developer certainly has its benefits, as you’ll end up with a specialist that has a wealth of skills and experience in the varying areas of web development.
+Hiring a Full-Stack Developer certainly has its benefits, as you’ll end up with a specialist that has a wealth of skills and experience in the varying areas of web development.
 While many developers will start their journeys in front-end or back-end, more and more these days are realising the benefits of being full-stack and multi-faceted in their approach.

 What’s the difference between web development and web design?

-Now that we’ve delved into the three main different types of web developer, it’s time to address a frequent question that arises when people start talking about web development: what’s the difference between web development and web design?
+Now that we’ve delved into the three main different types of web developers, it’s time to address a frequent question that arises when people start talking about web development: what’s the difference between web development and web design?

-Obviously they’re not the same thing, though there are of course some intertwining skills that both disciplines may possess such as coding knowledge and understanding of certain software.
+Obviously, they’re not the same thing, though there are of course some intertwining skills that both disciplines may possess such as coding knowledge and understanding of certain software.
 For example, web developers may be involved in some design aspects of a site as they naturally influence the code and architectural mark-up.

 Here’s a look at how best to differentiate the two:

 - Responsible for bringing the overall concept and creation of design to life with authority over colour, imagery and page style